-However prior to moving forward with potential amendments to the Bylaw there is an outstanding recommendation from a Regional Council meeting of February 28, 2012 that should be presented to Council.
-In the Regional Council report dated February 28, 2012 (refer to attached report or http://www.halifax.ca/council/agendasc/documents/120814cow3ii.pdf) one of the recommendations was to have staff provide "direction as to whether similar solutions should be considered for LIC's on other road features such as paving of gravel road upgrades."
+However, prior to moving forward with this analysis there is an outstanding recommendation from a Regional Council meeting of February 28, 2012 that should be provided to Council.
+In the Regional Council report dated February 28, 2012 (refer to attached report) one of the recommendations was to have staff provide "direction as to whether similar solutions should be considered for LIC's on other road features such as paving of gravel road upgrades."
 This specifically relates to a potential reform of the LIC policy and taxation system for the paving of gravel roads.

-Staff is currently finalizing a report in response to the request from February 28, 2012, and believes it should be presented to Council prior to making a recommendation on potential amendments to Bylaw S-400.
-Staff plans to present the outstanding report to Regional Council by June 2016.
+Staff is currently finalizing a report in response to the request from the February 28, 2012 recommendation, and believes this should be presented to Council prior to making a recommendation on the paving of Canavan Drive.
+Staff is planning to submit a report to Regional Council with a recommendation for consideration on this issue in June 2016.